#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 “She has this song called ‘Sober’ that I really love.
 It’s off the Revival album.
 It’s pretty low-key, I don’t think it was a single, but it’s probably my favorite song.
 It’s just really beautiful.
 The lyrics, I connect to.”

-Brandon Flynn, the actor behind the character of Justin on 13 Reasons Why, couldn’t remember the name of his favorite Selena Gomez song, but he did a pretty good job of describing “It Ain’t Me,” a joint collaboration between Selena Gomez and Norwegian DJ Kygo, which was released earlier this year.
+Brandon Flynn, the actor behind the character of Justin on 13 Reasons Why, couldn’t remember the name of his favorite Selena Gomez song, but he did a pretty good job of describing “It Ain’t Me,” a collaboration between Selena Gomez and Norwegian DJ Kygo, which was released earlier this year.

 “The name is escaping me, but the new one with Kygo is like the best one ever, I can’t stop listening to it.”